Martyn Fogg

-Martyn J. Fogg (born 3 July 1960) is a British physicist and geologist, an expert on terraforming.
+Martyn John Fogg (born 3 July 1960) is a British physicist and geologist, an expert on terraforming.

 Biography

-After becoming a dental surgeon, Martyn John Fogg graduated in physics and geology and a master in astrophysics.
+After becoming a dental surgeon, Fogg graduated in physics and geology and a master in astrophysics.
 He obtained his M.S. in astrophysics at Queen Mary College of the University of London with a thesis on origin and distribution of free-floating planets in 2002, and a Ph.D in planetary science with work on the dynamics of planetary formation involving the modelling of the formation of terrestrial planets in the presence of giant planet migration in 2008.
 Fogg lives in London.

 Research

 Contributions to global engineering

 Fogg's scientific work started in 1985, with work on simulating extrasolar planetary systems.
 Starting in 1987, Fogg began research on terraforming, and published a series of articles on the subject, primarily in the Journal of the British Interplanetary Society.
 He served as guest editor for a special issue on the subject in 1991.
 In 1995 this work culminated in the book Terraforming: Engineering Planetary Environments, the first textbook on the subject of terraforming.